 Users and groups

-Users that need access to HoriZZon need to be registered in HoriZZon Team Server.
+Users that need access to HoriZZon need to be registered in HoriZZon.
 What users can and cannot do and see in HoriZZon depends on the roles assigned to them and on any groups they are in.
 Groups can be defined to assign permissions to groups of users.
-To populate HoriZZon with users, they can be added manually, or using an external identity provider like Windows Active Directory or Azure AD.
+To populate HoriZZon with users, they can be added manually, or using an external identity provider like Azure AD or SAML.
 For detailed information about the available user roles and the associated permissions in HoriZZon, see User roles and permissions.